luisdeveloper/price-service/README.md

 - Controller integration tests (`PriceControllerIT`) reproduce the cases described in the exercise statement using a fixed dataset defined in `data.sql`.
 - Repository integration tests are self-contained and rely on automatic transaction rollback to guarantee isolation between tests.
+- Unit tests available in `PriceServiceTest` verify the correct filtering logic applied by the service layer.